puupee/puupee-api-go/docs/InApp.md

 HasIsInIntroOfferPeriod returns a boolean if a field has been set.

+### SetIsInIntroOfferPeriodNil

+`func (o *InApp) SetIsInIntroOfferPeriodNil(b bool)`

+ SetIsInIntroOfferPeriodNil sets the value for IsInIntroOfferPeriod to be an explicit nil

+### UnsetIsInIntroOfferPeriod
+`func (o *InApp) UnsetIsInIntroOfferPeriod()`

+UnsetIsInIntroOfferPeriod ensures that no value is present for IsInIntroOfferPeriod, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)